cypress-io/cypress-documentation/source/api/events/page-end-event.md

 ---
-title: window:unload
+title: page:end
 ---

-The `window:unload` event fires when your application has unloaded and is navigating away.
+The `page:end` event fires when the page has unloaded and is navigating away.
 The real event object is provided to you.
 This event is not cancelable.

 # Environment